beartype/beartype/README.rst

        >>> from beartype.door import die_if_unbearable
        >>> from beartype.typing import List, Sequence, Optional, Union
        >>> die_if_unbearable("My people ate them all!", Union[List[int], None])
-       BeartypeDoorHintViolation: Object _if_unbearable() return 'My people ate them all!' violates type hint typing.Optional[list[int]], as str 'My people ate them all!' not list or <protocol "builtins.NoneType">.
+       BeartypeDoorHintViolation: Object 'My people ate them all!' violates type hint typing.Optional[list[int]], as str 'My people ate them all!' not list or <class "builtins.NoneType">.
        >>> die_if_unbearable("I'm swelling with patriotic mucus!", Optional[str])
        >>> die_if_unbearable("I'm not on trial here.", Sequence[str])

+    For those familiar with typeguard_, this function implements the beartype equivalent of the low-level typeguard.check_type_ function.

     See ``help(beartype.door.die_if_unbearable)`` for further details.